 En route to a celebratory lunch, we stopped at the funeral home to claim our mother's ashes.
 There had been no funeral, no burial, no memorial service commemorating her life.
 Lu produced the newly signed document granting him the rights to her cremains.
 Mother had been shelved there for over two years, and yet we were told that there would be a substantial delay until the director could be contacted to approve.
 Announcing, “We’ll wait here, then,” Lu plopped himself down in a chair and started making phone calls in a voice loud enough to wake the dead.

-I strolled around the funeral home with newfound bravado, humming contentedly in the chapel where Mariah and her thugs had once huddled.
-Striding into the empty great room, I sang out, “hey Lucifer, where are your minions now?”
+I strolled around the funeral home with newfound bravado, humming contentedly in the chapel where Mariah and her thugs had once gathered to attack me.
+Striding into the empty great room, I sang out, “hey devils, where are your minions now?”
 That’s when I spotted a piano with a sign that read “Do Not Touch The Piano.”
 I promptly sat at the instrument and began banging out the opening chords of Rachmaninoff’s Prelude in C#minor.
 Lu hurried over to join in.
 We giggled at all our mistakes, and he shouted across the funeral home to the attendant that the piano was sorely out of tune.
 In fifteen short minutes, we were driving away with our mother’s urn of ashes.

 Fifty years of bullying was at last ending.
 The howling between my ears began to subside.
 I fell asleep in the car as Dave drove homeward after our lunch with Lu.
 Exhausted from the courtroom drama, I slept until we got to the outskirts of Chicago.
 I awoke to a stunning silence inside my head, something I hadn’t experienced since I was a very little girl.
 When I told Dave, he reached over from the steering wheel and gently squeezed my hand.
 “What’s it like, is it totally silent?
 Do you hear anything else?”